SamChou19815/kinetics/README.md

 The project is in beta, which means all APIs are subject to change.
 You should not use this for very serious stuff (e.g. serving millions of users), but you can freely use it during Hackathon (that's exactly what this library is designed for).

-You can read the docs [here](https://docs.developersam.com/kinetics/).
-If there is any confusion, you can directly read the code.

 ## Gradle Config